Ek Cup Chya

 Ek Cup Chya (A Cup of Tea) is a Marathi film based on the Right to Information (RTI) Act.
 The film was the second project of activist producer Yeshwant Oak.
-Previously he had collaborated with the same directors Sumitra Bhave and Sunil Sukhtankar to produce Devrai in 2004 (an equally acclaimed film to create awareness about schizophrenia).
+Previously he had collaborated with the same directors Sumitra Bhave–Sunil Sukthankar to produce Devrai in 2004 (an equally acclaimed film to create awareness about schizophrenia).

 Synopsis

 Kashinath Sawant is a bus conductor with the state transport corporation in Maharashtra.
 He lives in Kankavali in the coastal region (Konkan) of Maharashtra with his mother, his wife Rukmini and their two daughters: Vasanti who is a nurse and Vanadevi, a student.
 The couple also have two sons, college student Chandan and Abeer, who is in 10th grade preparing to take the state level secondary board exam.

 The Sawant family receives a huge electricity of Bill of Rs.73,000, leaving them trapped and humiliated by the system.
 During Kashinath's visits to the electricity board he learns that he must pay a bribe to fix his problem.
 The film uses a cup of tea, normally a symbol of hospitality, as a metaphor for a bribe.

 He is introduced to Dr. Durga Khanolkar, a social activist who is creating awareness about the RTI Act.
 With the help of the activist and his friend Sayyed, he files an RTI application.
 Initially he is ridiculed, but when he files an appeal with the Information Commissioner, things become a little more serious.
 An engineer from the electricity board asks his higher-ups to stop Kashinath from appearing at a hearing in Mumbai.
 After overcoming many hurdles, Kashinath is able to reach Mumbai, but is too late.

 He loses all hope and returns to work, but to his astonishment electricity is restored to his home and Abheer secures second place in the state level examination, despite his studying by oil lamp.